Kimchi

 - If you have high blood pressure or eat a lot of restaurant food, choose lower-sodium kimchi or use it as a flavour accent rather than a side dish.

-- Heavy daily kimchi consumption (200 g+) has been associated with higher gastric cancer risk in some Korean cohorts.
+- Higher pickled-vegetable intake (including kimchi) has been associated with a small increase in gastric cancer risk in Korean cohorts, around 15 percent per extra 40 g a day.
 Moderate is the safe zone.

 How to use it